-The County Administrator, among other things, attends meetings of the County Council, prepares and submits an annual budget, and carries out the policies and laws set forth by the County Council.
-It is the duty of the County Administrator to oversee the day-to-day operations of the government, which now serves more than 197,000 residents, as well as millions of tourists, vacationers and guests every year.
+The County Administrator attends meetings of the County Council, prepares and submits an annual budget, and carries out the policies and laws set forth by the County Council.
+In total, it is the responsibility of the County Administrator to oversee the day-to-day operations of the government, which now serves nearly 210,000 residents, as well as millions of tourists, vacationers and guests every year.

 Mr. Lawson is Sussex County's sixth administrator - and the first Sussex County native to hold the post - since the Delaware General Assembly granted Sussex County home rule in the early 1970s, converting the old Levy Court into the current Sussex County Council.
 Mr. Lawson began his tenure as County Administrator on Jan.
 1, 2012.
 During his tenure, and with the support of County Council and staff, Mr. Lawson has made it a priority to streamline County processes, update technology and facilities, and improve transparency in government.
 Mr. Lawson continues to focus on the efficiency and effectiveness of the County’s operations to ensure staff have the tools they need to provide superior customer service.

 A native of the county, Mr. Lawson was born in Milford and raised on the family farm in Harbeson.
 In fact, his family has deep roots in Sussex County, with the family tracing its ancestry here back to the late 1600s.
 His family continues to live in the area, working in local schools, operating the family farm, and owning an automotive repair shop just outside Georgetown.